Return to the BUILD

 Make sure all of your LEDs light up correctly.
 There should be nine of them (two of them are inside the blue box).

 While this issue was a pretty simple assembly, I can’t get over how much better this Time Circuit Box looks with the Hood Box Upgrade mod.
-I am also happy that Eaglemoss provided a self-contained power source so we don’t have to wire this assembly to the car’s power.
+I am also happy that they provided a self-contained power source so we don’t have to wire this assembly to the car’s power.
 I am looking forward to seeing all of the little bits inside this thing.
 Keep this assembly safe until we need it again in Issue 134.
-All of the non-electronic parts in this issue are plastic.

 Issue 132 – Display: Railroad Tie/Ends, Connectors